tanmoymollik/toy-c-compiler-tests/README.md

 This repo implements a new command line argument `--target` for the runner.
 By default it's set to `x86_64` but can be overridden to `riscv64`.

+*NOTE:* The tests for chapter 19 and 20 are intricately tied to the gnu x86_64 architecture.
+So this test suite won't work for those 2 chapters.
+I will try to re-implement those test suites for risc-v in the future.

 # Prerequisites

 The test suite assumes that riscv64 toolchain is already installed.
 Library tests